 4. Squat Thrust

 The squat thrust is an easier variation of the burpee.
 It boosts stamina, burns calories, and gets your heart pumped.
-You can do it at a fast as well as a slow pace depending on your fitness level.
+Depending on your fitness level, you can do it fast or slow.

 5. Mountain Climber